severdia/shakespeare-obsidian/scripts_source/markdown/Twelfth Night/Act 4, Scene 1.md

 ==3==Let me be clear of thee.

 **CLO.**
-==4==Well held out, i’ faith!
+==4==Well held out, i’faith!
 No, I do not know you, nor I am not sent to you by my lady, to bid you come speak with her, nor your name is not Master Cesario, nor this is not my nose neither: nothing that is so is so.

 **SEB.**
 ==5==I prithee vent thy folly somewhere else,